Huotes/CommitMaker/README.md

 There are three kinds of people: those who can count and those who can’t.

 182,000 Americans die from Chuck Norris-related accidents every year.

+Chuck Norris can hit you so hard that he can actually alter your DNA.
+Decades from now your descendants will occasionally clutch their heads and yell 'What The Hell was That?'.